-However, both the methods are outdated, costlier and time-consuming.
-In addition to this, the amount of fragment generated from both methods is very low.
+However, both methods are outdated, costlier and time-consuming.
+Moreover, the yield of fragments is lower as well.

-The complete set of primers are given into the table below,
+Different sets of primers are used for multiplex PCR amplification.
+The complete set of primers are given in the table below,

 You can also read our PCR reaction preparation guide to learn how to prepare an effective PCR reaction: PCR reaction: Ten secrets that nobody tells you

-The present method is a combination of three different PCR methods: Hot start PCR, multiplex PCR and touch down PCR.
+Now the present technique relies on three different methods i.e. Hot start PCR, multiplex PCR and touchdown PCR.

 Note: The method is a touchdown PCR, therefore, decrease the temperature after 2 PCR cycles until the temperature reaches 44 ̊C.